jolaleye/snap/README.md

 ### show

-To get a nice and pretty view of the file structure of a boilerplate:
+To view the file structure of a boilerplate:

 ```
 snap show <name>